Trina0224/WalkingWithGod/README.md

 13. Constraint chapter number ok.
 14. Constraint verse number. ok.
 15. Fix no select but just search issue.
 16. Bug, click hide/unhide and cause background change.
+17. Click on verses and can change display location on the screen.
+18. Can Also change shading location on the background.
+19.

 MEMO: work on this link:
 https://codesandbox.io/s/jrze53pqr?file=/index.js:1092-1102